DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-05-01-shapiro_wilk_test.md

   teaser: /assets/images/data_science_3.jpg
   twitter_image: /assets/images/data_science_8.jpg
 keywords:
-- Anderson-Darling Test
+- Anderson-darling test
-- Non-Parametric Methods
+- Non-parametric methods
-- Shapiro-Wilk Test
+- Shapiro-wilk test
-- Normality Test
+- Normality test
-- Parametric Methods
+- Parametric methods
 seo_description: Explore the differences between the Shapiro-Wilk and Anderson-Darling tests for checking normality in data.
 Learn when to use each test and how to interpret the results.
 seo_title: 'Shapiro-Wilk Test vs. Anderson-Darling Test: Normality Tests Explained'
 seo_type: article
-summary: This article explores two common normality tests—the Shapiro-Wilk test and the Anderson-Darling test—discussing their differences, when to use each, and how to interpret their results to determine the appropriate statistical method.
+summary: "This article explores two common normality tests\u2014the Shapiro-Wilk test\
+  \ and the Anderson-Darling test\u2014discussing their differences, when to use each,\
+  \ and how to interpret their results to determine the appropriate statistical method."
 tags:
-- Anderson-Darling Test
+- Anderson-darling test
-- Normality Tests
+- Normality tests
-- Non-Parametric Methods
+- Non-parametric methods
-- Shapiro-Wilk Test
+- Shapiro-wilk test
-- Parametric Methods
+- Parametric methods
 title: 'Shapiro-Wilk Test vs. Anderson-Darling Test: Checking Normality in Data'
 ---